PhpGt/StyleGuide/indentation-whitespace/README.md

 ## [Tabs](tabs.md)

-+ Use the tab character for indentation, set to 4 spaces wide.
++ Use the tab character for indentation, set to 4 columns wide.

 ## [Double-indentation](double-indentation.md)